 Why Plant A Hedge

-Hedges are a key landscape feature providing many beneficial functions.
-Primarily hedges are used to mark boundaries and to define spaces.
-These spaces may be a garden or property, agricultural land or a park.
-Of course, boundaries can also be defined using walls and fences but hedges are in general far cheaper and much more versatile.
-A hedge provides added privacy and security to a property.
-Not only will it help to keep unwanted visitors out but it will also help contain young children and pets within the garden limits.
-Tall hedges can be used to screen unwanted views and conversely a hedge can be used to frame and focus important views within a garden.
+Hedges can be an essential component of the landscape, providing a variety of benefits.
+They are often used to mark boundaries and define spaces, whether it be a garden or property, agricultural land or a park.
+While walls and fences can also be used to mark boundaries, hedges are a more cost-effective and versatile option.
+Hedges offer added privacy and security to a property.
+Not only do they help keep unwanted visitors out, but they also help to contain young children and pets within the garden limits.
+Hedges that grow tall can also be used to screen unwanted views, while a well-placed hedge can be used to frame and enhance important views within a garden.

 In addition to marking boundaries and providing privacy, hedges also serve as effective wind barriers.
 Unlike walls and fences, hedges filter the wind, creating a sheltered microclimate that allows plants to thrive in improved growing conditions.
 Hedges can also be shaped and trimmed to create architectural forms that add a striking feature to any garden.
 With so many colours and different characteristics to choose from, selecting the right type of hedge for your needs requires careful consideration.

 When choosing a hedge, it is important to consider the purpose of the hedge, the space available, and the climate in which it will grow.
 Hedges can be deciduous or evergreen, and the choice will depend on the desired aesthetic and function of the hedge.
 Deciduous hedges provide seasonal interest, with leaves changing colour in autumn before falling off in winter.
 They also let light through in winter, allowing sunlight to warm up the soil and the plants growing underneath.
 Evergreen hedges, on the other hand, provide year-round coverage and privacy.